The Dark (aka Valor)

 I joined Valor and we quickly changed our name to The Dark.
 I was in my last year of college in Colorado Springs.
 Unfortunately for me, the band practiced and played in Denver (about 60 miles away).
 I decided that my best option was to stay in Colorado Springs and commute to Denver until I finished my degree.
 At that point, I could reevaluate the situation (I ended up moving to Denver when I finished school).

-There were so many things that happened when I was in The Dark that it is hard to remember it all.
-We got to play with a lot of world-famous bands, we were sponsored by Miller Genuine Draft (I was sponsored by Mesa Boogie amplifiers and Pedulla basses), we recorded at some of the best studios on the planet and so much more.
+There were so many things that happened when I was in The Dark.
+It is hard to document it all.
+We got to play with a lot of world-famous bands.
+We were sponsored by Miller Genuine Draft (I was sponsored by Mesa Boogie amplifiers and Pedulla basses).
+We recorded at some of the best studios on the planet and so much more.

 One of the best things that happened for The Dark was when I hooked us up with my friend Tony Patton.
 Tony had a lot of contacts in Los Angeles.
 Long story short, through Tony's connections, we signed with a manger in California and were flown out to LA to record at one the best studios in the world.
 It was called Goodnight LA.
 Bands that recorded there include Fleetwood Mac, The Scorpions, Ozzy Osbourne, Whitesnake and many more.
 The guy that produced our demo was the guy who had engineered all that stuff.
 We were able to get into the studio because Bruce Dickenson (Iron Maiden) took a recording break for Christmas.
 One of the highpoints for me was when this noteworthy drummer named Jonathan Moffit told me I was a great bassist and that he liked my playing.
 (Jonathan has played drums for Michael Jackson, Janet Jackson, Elton John and George Michaels).